 Testosterone (T) and its more potent down-stream metabolite called dihydrotestosterone (DHT) are two of the main male hormones that trigger beard growth.

-Higher levels of testosterone and DHT are your two best buddies when it comes to things that help you grow facial hair faster naturally.
+Higher levels of testosterone and DHT are your two best buddies when it comes to ways to grow a beard faster naturally.

 How Testosterone and DHT Stimulate Beard Growth